section-engineering-education/engineering-education/content/articles/why-backup-wont-work-for-stateful-containers/index.md

 ﻿### Introduction
 There is a myth that containers are stateless.
 It is not the truth since a container can contain a state.
 However, the state is temporal, unique, and resides on the host machine it is running on.
-The myth focuses on that container images are stateless and should store persistent data outside the container image.
+The myth focuses on that container images does not contain state and stores persistent data outside the container image.

 Containers consist of layers that are read-only and cannot be changed.
 Every layer holds the last changes made on the config file with configuration and installation commands.
 After executing the commands from the config file, the system changes are stored in a disk layer.

-A temporal writable layer is usually created on top of the disk image when the container is running.
+A temporal writable layer is usually created at the top of the previous disk image when the container is running.
 The writable layer is unique to every container on a specific host and can survive when the container restarts.
 This writable layer does not store any stateful data, such as persistent application data.
 It is only used to temporarily store the data of the running application in the container.

 ### Table of contents
 1. [Introduction](#introduction)